havasnewyork/IBM-Watson-Developer-Certification-Study-Guide/README.md

 - [Cognitive Computing Primer](http://ibm.co/2k5PAxf)
 - [Watson Developer Cloud API Documentation](http://ibm.co/2jEaYwD)

-The aim of this document is to provide a more consolidated view of the required reading and study that is outlined in the [IBM Watson Professional Certification Program Study Guide Series](http://ibm.co/2iYtyP9).
+The aim of this doc is to provide a more consolidated view of the required reading and study that is outlined in the [IBM Watson Professional Certification Program Study Guide Series](http://ibm.co/2iYtyP9).

 [![IBM Bluemix](http://watson.codes/logo-bluemix-50.png)](http://ibm.co/2jdqk8s)
 ### [Check out and play with Watson services on Bluemix](http://bit.ly/2jtpOUB)